sarahrmoeller/alfah/README.md

-# habitual_be
+# ALFAH -- A Toolkit for Annotating Linguistic Features in African American Oral Histories

-Building a Habitual Be tagger
+## habitual_be : Habitual Be tagger
+Link to code for this tagger: https://github.com/wilermine/CoLing-LREC-HabitualBe/tree/main

 Sample code for reformatting data files from format used for Esemble model to format needed in my implementation of fairseq.